Here’s another quick tip in my Today I Learned series.

 Native lazy loading is awesome — just add loading="lazy" and you’re done.
 By default, images appear abruptly once they’re loaded.
 No transition; it’s just suddenly there.
 Depending on the file it could even load from top to bottom.
 My designers hate that.
 For a long time, I either relied on JavaScript libraries like Lozad.js or tried to explain why animations weren’t worth the overhead.

 This never felt right — it’s just a simple animation!
-Turns out, the solution was quite easy.
+While working on birgidlord.de, I discovered a better solution.
+Turns out, it was quite easy.
 Not as easy as I’d like it to be, but more on that further down.

 What we’re building